 The Cuban revolution that took place in December 1958 was one that had a huge impact on world politics for the next few years and shaped the future of eleven million Cubans for the next six decades.

-The revolution happened after more than six years of guerilla war against Fulgencio Batista, who also took power in Cuba in a coup.
+The revolution happened after more than six years of guerilla war against Fulgencio Batista, who also took power in Cuba in a coup in 1953!

-Batista was generally liked by the US because of his liberal economic policy, and generally detested in Cuba due to his ruthless national dictatorship.
+Batista was generally liked by the US because of his liberal economic policy around foreign investment and business on the island and generally detested inside Cuba due to his ruthless domestic dictatorship.

-Castro and others run their guerilla campaign from the Sierra Maestra mountain range west of Santiago de Cuba growing their domestic support, while Batista relied on help from the US to quelch the riots and opposition.
+Castro and others ran their guerilla campaign from, among other places, the Sierra Maestra mountain range west of Santiago de Cuba, growing their domestic support, while Batista relied on help from the US to quelch the riots and opposition.

 Also read: Create Awesome Solo Holidays To Cuba 2022!